pieterbb/TodoStreak/README.md

 ## Feature ideas to implement

+- Create a marketing / landing page to explain the platform to new users
 - Use a component library like Mantine or Shadcn UI
+- Add CSP headers and other basic security features to stop XSS and other attacks
+- Narrow return data from Prisma queries or use DTO Pattern to prevent over-fetching and exposing sensitive data
 - Build a custom Login / Logout page
 - Create pagination for the todofeed in the URL, so the position is shareable
 - Replace TinyMCE with an open source WYSIWYG editor like TipTap